ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-4.md

 UPDATE Tweets SET handle = ?, body = ?
 WHERE id = ?;
 ```

-Like in our create tweet route, let’s get our tweet handle and body values from our request body.
-We’ll pass these and the tweet id to our query as parameters.
-Let’s do that now.
+Like in our create tweet route, let's get our tweet handle and body values from our request body.
+We'll pass these and the tweet id to our query as parameters.
+Let's do that now.

 ```javascript
 app.post('/tweets/:id([0-9]+)/update', function(req, res) {